yes133/Mercurial-Updated-2023-/README.md

 - Check if the exe file has a publisher
 - Check it in a sandbox
 - Monitor the file’s network activity for strange behavior

+Why do you need your anti-virus off for Mercurial?
+- Mercurial requires you to turn your virus off due to Mercurial having the ability to produce malicious codes.

 ### Educational Purposes Only
 This tool demonstrates and makes it easy to create your own grabber.
 This shows what type of information attackers can grab from a victim's computer.